bayoudhdev/bylyna.online/README.md

-# Next.js Self Hosting Example
+# Bylyna Self Hosting Example

 This repo shows how to deploy a Next.js app and a PostgreSQL database on a Ubuntu Linux server using Docker and Nginx.
 It showcases using several features of Next.js like caching, ISR, environment variables, and more.